Configuring DuckDB spatial extension in dbt projects

 1. Adapter Compatibility & Profile Configuration

 A stable geospatial pipeline begins with precise adapter configuration.
 The dbt-duckdb adapter (v1.7.0+) includes native extension management, but spatial operations require explicit lifecycle control to prevent silent failures during incremental runs.
-In your profiles.yml, you must declare the extension and enforce deterministic resource boundaries before any model executes.
+In your profiles.yml, declare the extension and enforce deterministic resource boundaries before any model executes.

 your_project: